Gageperrin/it-notes/docker.md

 * `docker swarm init --autolock=true` to start a node locked with a TLS key.
 * `docker swarm unlock` to unlock the cluster.

+### Docker Service

+Docker swarm orchestration depends on a service to schedule tasks on worker nodes.
+Replicated services are most common kind of service with replicated instances across nodes.
+The alternative is global which does not specify a replica count but only deploys one instance in each node of the cluster.
+Global services are good for monitoring agents.

+Commands:
+* `docker service create --replicas=3 httpd` example of creating a service.
+* `docker service ls` lists services.
+* `docker service inspect` to inspect a service.
+* `docker service logs` to get the logs.
+* `docker service rm` to delete a service.
+* `docker service update --replicas=(3)` to scale the deployment to three replicas.
+* `docker service update --image=(nginx)` to update a service to a new image.
+* `docker service update --update-parallelism=3` to update three at a time.
+* `docker service update --rollback` to roll back an update to a previous version.

+### Docker Node Management

+Labels and constraints can be used to specify and restrict container placement for different kinds of nodes.

+Commands:
+* `docker node update --label-add type=cpu-optimized [node]` to specify a label that the node is CPU-optimized.
+* `docker service create --constraint=node.labels.type=cpu-optimized batch-processing` to ensure that the service only deploys tasks to the properly labeled node.

+### Docker Config Objects

+A Docker config object can be used to replicate configurations across different Docker hosts.

+Commands:
+* `docker config create [object-name] [path]` creates a configuration file that is accessible by all Docker hosts across the swarm.
+* `docker service update --config-rm [config-object]` to remove a configuration from a service.
+* `docker config rm [config-object` to delete a config object.
+* `docker service update --config-rm [config-1] --config-add [config-2]` to rotate configuration objects in and out.

+### More Docker Networks

+Overlay networks (`ingress`) are an alternative to the standard bridge and host networks by creating a distributed network across multiple Docker daemon hosts.
+The ingress overlay network has a load balancer that can redirect traffic across containers in the Docker host.
+This is automatically configured with the Docker service.
+Overlay network traffic typically happens on port UDP 4789.
+Ports can be published on a service with the `-p` flag or the more verbose `--publish published=[port],target=[port] [protocol]`.

+Default MACVLAN networks assign a MAC address to a virtual network interface to make it seem like a physical network interface.
+This can be done with `docker network create --driver mcvlan -o parent=[veth] [network]`.
+This can enable multiple containers to communicate across different docker hosts at Layer 3 traffic.

+Docker service discovery happens through a custom network's DNS server.

+### Docker Stack

+Docker compose is limited to a single host, so Docker Stack is used to deploy containers across multiple hosts in a Docker swarm cluster.
+A stack groups containers and services within one ecosystem.

+Commands:
+* `docker stack deploy --compose file docker compose.yml` to deploy a Docker compose file as a stack.
+* `docker stack ls` to list Docker stacks.
+* `docker stack services` to list services in a stack.
+* `docker stack ps` to list processes in a stack.
+* `docker stack rm` to remove a stack.

+## Kubernetes

+This has already been covered more in-depth in my CKA notes.

+## Docker Enterprise Engine